Bloomca-me/bloomca-me.github.io/_posts/2017-12-19-how-to-use-generators.md

 layout: post
 title: How to Use Generators in JavaScript
 keywords: javascript, generators, promise, seva zaikov, bloomca, async, cancel promise, pause, resume
+tags: javascript async_javascript
+excerpt: "Generators are definitely not very popular in JS community, losing to more clear `async/await`.
+However, you can accomplish many things with generators: cancellation, batching, pause/resume, etc; with little effort."
 ---

 Generators are a very powerful concept, but it is not used that often (see the twitter poll!).
 Why is it so?
 They are more sophisticated than async/await, not so easy to debug (mostly back to the old days), and people in general like async/await more, even despite the fact that we can achieve similar experience in a really easy way.